Help & Documentation

 The table reports gene of origin, genomic coordinates of IPA-associated terminal exons, IPA classification and usage strength (IPUI), matched HLA allele, predicted peptide sequence, and binding affinity percentile rank (%Rank) calculated using NetMHCpan.
 Peptides with low %Rank values indicate strong predicted binding affinity and represent high-confidence neoantigen candidates.

-2.13 Structural Modeling of Neoantigen-MHC Complexes (Section 13)
+4.4 Structural Modeling of Neoantigen-MHC Complexes

 This section presents three-dimensional structural models of predicted neoantigen-MHC class I complexes.
 For each peptide-HLA pair, structural prediction is performed using AlphaFold2-Multimer, followed by visualization in PyMOL.